-At each step, Problem 2.5 and Problem 1 are solved for both cases: first, using class \mathscr{C}1 as the hard class and then class \mathscr{C}2 .
+At each step, Problem 2.5 and Problem 1 are solved for both cases: first, using class \mathcal{C}1 as the hard class and then class \mathcal{C}2 .
 The number of vectors that can be left out by using each of these 4 solutions is counted.
 The selected hyperplane is the one that reduces the problem the most.
+These make the algorithm a greedy algorithm.
 This heuristic is illustrated in Figure 4.1.

 Figure 4.1: Greedy heuristic.
 The problem to be solved is defined with the samples in the white area (triangles = class 1, circles = class -1).
-The possible solutions for the next step are the red lines a, b, c and d.
+The possible solutions for the next step are the red lines a,b,c and d.
 These were obtained with the method {C-SVM, hard class=-1}, {C-SVM, hard class=1}, {H1-SVM, hard class=-1} and {H1-SVM, hard class=1}, respectively (a and c resulted the same hyperplane).
 Line a will be added to the next node since it can correctly classify the most number of samples in the non-hard class (class -1).